ZackAkil/rgb-neural-net/README.md

 ### Notes

-Serial communication was becoming incredably slow when testing sending alot of requests.
-This turns out to be becuase I had the arduino printing to the serial line whilst the raspberry pi was not reading it.
-This filled up the buffer of the arduino and puts a 1 second delay on all further communication. https://arduino.stackexchange.com/questions/22816/serial-communication-dead-slow-after-a-while
+Serial communication was becoming incredibly slow when testing sending a lot of requests.
+This turns out to be because I had the Arduino printing to the serial line whilst the Raspberry Pi was not reading it.
+This filled up the buffer of the Arduino and puts a 1 second delay on all further communication. https://arduino.stackexchange.com/questions/22816/serial-communication-dead-slow-after-a-while

 When starting the server, the first led can become frozen at its initial colour, restarting the power to the strip will fix this.

-Cooling: it seems that the little pi zero can get a bit flustered running as a server and thus either helping it with some cooling or upgrading to a beafier pi board is nessasary.
+Cooling: it seems that the little pi zero can get a bit flustered running as a server and thus either helping it with some cooling or upgrading to a beefier pi board is necessary.

 ### Progress Images
-Intital 3d design of nodes:
+Initial 3D design of nodes:
 ![3D neuron design](https://raw.githubusercontent.com/ZackAkil/rgb-neural-net/master/images/neuron-3d-design.png)
-First and second interation of input/output node:
+First and second interaction of input/output node:
 ![printed input node](https://raw.githubusercontent.com/ZackAkil/rgb-neural-net/master/images/printed%20input%20node.jpg)
 All nodes printed:
 ![network](https://raw.githubusercontent.com/ZackAkil/rgb-neural-net/master/images/printed%20network.jpg)